DavidVujic/python-polylith-docs/docs/commands.md

 ```

 #### What's the deal with the .keep files?
-When creating a new workspace, the Polylith tool will add `.keep` files in the newly created folders.
+When creating a new workspace, the Polylith tool will add `.keep` files in the newly created directories.
-These are added for any initial commits of the folder structure, and can safely be removed when adding source files.
+These are added for any initial commits of the directory structure, and can safely be removed when adding source files.

 ## Create a component
-This command will create a component - i.e. a Python package in a namespaced folder.
+This command will create a component - i.e. a Python namespace package.

 #### Poetry
 ``` shell